accidental/oembed_links/README.md

 # DESCRIPTION:

-This is the oembed_links gem.
+This is the oembed_links gem, updated to work in Rails 3.
 It allows you to easily parse text and query configured providers for embedding information on the links inside the text.
-A sample configuration file for configuring the library has been included (oembed_links_example.yml), though you may also configure the library programmatically (see rdocs).
+A sample configuration file for configuring the library has been included (`oembed_links_example.yml`), though you may also configure the library programmatically (see rdocs).

 # REQUIREMENTS: